 Facebook's parent company reports a drop in revenue for the first time ever

-Facebook parent Meta was hit with a double whammy in the last three months: revenue fell for the first time ever and profit shrank for the third straight quarter, amid growing competition from TikTok and a downturn in advertising.
+Facebook parent Meta was hit with a double whammy in the last three months: revenue fell for the first time ever and profit shrank for the third straight quarter, amid growing competition from TikTok and nervousness from advertisers.

+"We seem to have entered an economic downturn that will have a broad impact on the digital advertising business," CEO Mark Zuckerberg told investors on a conference call.
+"I'd say that the situation seems worse than it did a quarter ago."

+He said Meta would slim down spending and slow its pace of hiring to weather the storm.

+"This is a period that demands more intensity, and I expect us to get more done with fewer resources," he said.

-Shares were down on the news, adding to a slide that has seen Meta's market value fall by half since it reported its first-ever drop in daily Facebook users at the end of last year.
+Meta shares were down on the news, adding to a slide that has cut the company's market value nearly in half since it reported its first-ever drop in daily Facebook users at the end of last year.

+Revenue slipped 1% from a year ago to $28.8 billion in the three months ending in June, a bigger drop than Wall Street analysts were expecting.
+The strengthening dollar was a factor in the revenue decline, Meta said, without which it would have reported a 3% increase.

 Profit was down 36% to $6.7 billion.

-There was a silver lining to the company's announcement, however: people keep using Facebook.
+There was a silver lining in Meta's quarterly report, however: people keep using Facebook.
 The number of people logging on to the flagship social network daily ticked up 3% to 1.97 billion, defying Wall Street's expectations of another decline.

 Social media companies are also still dealing with the impact of Apple's privacy changes, which have made it harder to target ads to smartphone users based on their online activity.